geyuqiu/kata-bootstraps/README.md

         * not understanding every detail of the problem
         * using the **wrong data structure**
             * not understanding the purpose of **every** constraint
-        * not checking edge cases
+        * not checking edge cases (base case e.g.)
+        * missing return statement ...
+        * comparing with the wrong element type in array
+        * using / picked the wrong variable / number ... use to more temp variables
+        * forget to set flag in helper array ...
     * unfamiliar about
         * java stream methods, conversion between array, list and stream etc.
         * changing arraylist of int after adding it to an arraylist of arraylist has side effect (changing reference) --> add copy of the arrayList